UbiquityDotNET/Llvm.NET/src/Llvm.NET/Native/Handles/ReadMe.md

 ﻿## LLVM-C Handle wrappers

 Handles for LLVM are just opaque pointers.
-THey geenrally come in one of three forms.
+THey generally come in one of three forms.

   1. Context owned
-     Where there is always a well known owner that ultimately is responsibile for disposing/releasing the resource.
+     Where there is always a well known owner that ultimately is responsible for disposing/releasing the resource.
   2. Global resources
-     Where there is no parent child ownership relationship and callers must manualy release the resource
+     Where there is no parent child ownership relationship and callers must manually release the resource
   3. An unowned alias to a global resource
      This occurs when a child of a global resource contains a reference to the parent.
 In such a case the handle should be considered like an alias and not disposed.